lelepado01/FoundationModel4ClimateNotes/src/liquid_neural_networks.md

 ## Implementation

-Numerical ODE solver
+We need a numerical ODE solver, to resolve the differential equations.

 The backward pass can either be done with the adjoint sensitivity method (loss + neural ODE solver + adjoint state) or with the backpropagation through time method (classic).
 The latter method is considered better as it is not a black box.

 ## Liquid Time-Constant Networks

-Leaky integrator neural model
+**Leaky integrator neural model**

 \\( \frac{dx(t)}{dt} = -\frac{x(t)}{\tau} + f_{n,k,l}(x(t), I(t), \theta) \\)